yoojeonglee-ge/Stt_Fsm/README.md

 # Stt_Fsm
-Fsm for Stt
+Fsm for STT

+## Implementation
-## Important files are in src/main/kotlin
+Important files are in src/main/kotlin
 Fsm is implemented using separate packaging of code

 ## How to run